Time evolution of a thin black ring via Hawking radiation: Evolution by Evaporation

 Then, $F(0)$ is given by

-The integration of $I_1$ was proceeded with the Simpson's method.
-The domain of integration was made finite by discarding the region where the integrand is smaller than $10^{-16}$.
-We took summation with respect to $\ell$ up to $\ell=10$, because the greybody factors for $\ell > 10$ turned out to be negligible.
-This is because the potential wall for $\ell > 10$ is so high that it reflects almost of all waves.
+The integrations of $I_1$ were executed with the Simpson's method.
+The domain of integration of $I_1$ was made finite by discarding the region where the integrand is sufficiently small.
+We therefore set the upper limit of integration with respect to $\tilde{\omega}^\prime$ to be $0.75$.
+We took summation with respect to $\ell$ up to $\ell=5$, because the contributions from the modes $\ell > 5$ turned out to be negligible.
+This is because the potential walls for $\ell > 5$ are so high that they reflect almost of all waves.
 In this manner, $F(0)$ is determined as

 As a check, we compute $F(0)$ using the DeWitt approximation \cite{DeWitt:1975} in Appendix \ref{Appendix_A}.
 The two results agree well, and therefore, our numerical result is reliable.